ministryofjustice/opg-repository-scanner/README.md

 This action is intended to load various forms of manifest & lock files and parse the listed packages the repository requires to function as part of an awareness and to aid security capabilities.

+## Currently Supported

+At the moment, this action only supports the following tooling and languages:

+- PHP
+    - composer.json
+    - composer.lock
+- Javascript
+    - package.json
+    - package-lock.json

 ## Inputs